taichi-dev/taichi-aot-demo/tutorial.md

 Currently, only TiRT for Linux systems is included in the nightly distributions.
 If you need one for Android / Windows, please see the FAQ below to build it from source.

-Then add `TiRT` to your CMakeLists.txt:
+Integrate `TiRT` to your CMakeLists.txt:

 ```
 # Find built taichi C-API library in `TAICHI_C_API_INSTALL_DIR`.